blazickjp/GPT-CodeApp/README.md

 # GPT-CodeApp

-> Short project description

-This project is a chat application where users can get their code reviewed by GPT-4.
+> This project is a chat application where users can get their code reviewed by GPT-4.
 It utilizes a token counter to evaluate the complexity of the input and also has features like code highlighting and a beautiful user interface.

 ## Table of Contents